 You know the old rhetorics, write what you know or don't know.
 I was taught to write about authentic perspectives outside my world of misogynoir.

-They published a book, C.L.A.W.S. the prequel, at 13 and have since improved their craft.
-They have participated in organizations like AAPF’s 2021 Young Scholars Program: Art, Activism, and Advocacy!, and Black Writers Collective, which taught them how to write chaotically using intersectionality.
+They published a book, C.L.A.W.S., the prequel, at the age of 13.
+They have participated in organizations like the African American Policy Forum (AAPF) 2021 Young Scholars Program: Art, Activism, and Advocacy!, and Black Writers Collective, which taught them how to write authentically using intersectionality.
 They collaborated with a group, We Too Art!, and researched how art in predominantly black schools is taught and how black femme artists identify their craft.
-They collaborated with Tamara D. Anderson in a multimodal project, “The Erasure of Black Women”, an article in Beautiful Experiments!
+They also collaborated with Tamara D. Anderson in a multimodal project, “The Erasure of Black Women”, an article in Beautiful Experiments!
 Vol. 3, Issue 1.

-Most of their works comprise writing and art, and multimedia pieces mix them into hybridity.
+Most of their works comprise writing and art, and multimedia pieces inspired by a variety of genres.
 They also run a business called Portraits by Maya, which commissions portraits.
-They say their “inspirations lie in the knowledge deserts, areas of BIPOC femme experience they wished to know about.
-It also lies in their racing mind.”
+They say their inspirations lie in the knowledge deserts, areas of BIPOC femme experience they wish to know about.
+It also lies in their racing mind.

 Their region is in Philadelphia, Pennsylvania.